jamesbasa/jamesbasa.github.io/_pages/index.md

 Welcome!

-🔱 I'm James, a UC San Diego alumni with a Bachelor's in Computer Engineering (class of 2021, minor in Music).
+🔱 I'm James, a UC San Diego alumni with a Bachelor's in Computer Engineering (class of 2021, minor in Music) and 2.5+ years of software engineering experience.

 Highlights of my experience include software engineering, research, humanitarian-focused projects, and IEEE workshops—all of which helped strengthen my interpersonal and technical skills.